 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2020, the university reported a liability of \$262,063,652 for its proportionate share of the net pension liability.
 The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2019.
-The university's proportionate share of the net pension liability was based on the university's 2018-19 fiscal year contributions relative to the total 2018-19 fiscal year contributions of all participating members.
+The university's proportionate share of the net pension liability was based on the university's 2018-19 fiscal year contributions of all participating members.
 At June 30, 2019, the university's proportion was 0.76 percent, which was an increase of .01 percent from its proportionate share measured as of June 30, 2018.